RuiRC/Online-Soccer-Manager-Ad-Watch-Bot/README.md

 If you have PiHole or any other alternative to it consider running this script on a host machine with a different DNS i.e: 8.8.8.8 as it stands your PiHole may block the ads from loading which causes issues in the script

+Still has some bugs when it comes to ads with a countdown to close

 If you like what you see consider buying me a coffee :) https://ko-fi.com/ruicardona

 ## Prerequisites